Which city is cheaper, Kotor or Corfu?

 Kotor is a fun place to experience.
 Kotor is a small town, so it's a great destination if you're short on time.
 Visiting the old town is also a must.
 Most people find that five days is more than enough time to see everything.

-In Corfu, many people enjoy the food and scuba diving and snorkeling that this breathtaking destination offers.
+In Corfu, many people enjoy the food and scuba diving and snorkeling that this striking destination offers.
 Plenty of people spend one week in the area when traveling.
 You can also relax and pamper yourself at one of the resorts.
 Take your pick from the many activities offered here.
 One week is often enough time to do most activities.

 Kotor is a small town, so you can explore the area with less time.
 The old town is one of the main draws for visitors.
 Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.